-The terms efficacy and effectiveness are intensively used in pharmacology and medicine to refer to both the maximum response achievable from a pharmaceutical drug in research settings and to the capacity for sufficient therapeutic effect or beneficial change in clinical settings.
-Efficacy is to some extent a synonym of effectiveness (depending on the circumstance in case of using it in pharmacology), both of which stem from the Latin verb “efficere” and in English is “to accomplish”.
+The terms ‘efficacy’ and ‘effectiveness’ are intensively used in pharmacology and medicine to refer both to the maximum response achievable from a pharmaceutical drug in research settings and to the capacity for sufficient therapeutic effect or beneficial change in clinical settings.
+Efficacy is to some extent a synonym for effectiveness (depending on the circumstance in case of using it in pharmacology), both of which stem from the Latin verb efficere (in English, ‘to accomplish’.
 The effectiveness, or efficacy, of something is how well it works or brings the results you hoped for (Collins, 2004).
-As example scientist does research to determine the efficacy of a vaccine or medicine under development.
+As an example, a scientist does research to determine the efficacy of a vaccine or medicine under development.
 If it is efficacious, it will cure or prevent a disease.
-Price et al. (2013) define efficacy as randomized controlled trials, to test whether interventions have a benefit for selective patient populations under ideal conditions.
-Effectiveness is to understand real-life efficacy, it is the goal of pragmatic trials and observational studies instead.
-Hickey and Brosnan (2012); cited in Nardi et al. (2013) defined efficacy as the extent to which a specific intervention, procedure, or service produces the desired effect, under ideal conditions (i.e. controlled environment, laboratory/experimental circumstances; e.g. the efficacy of a vaccine was achieved under ideal lab circumstances, yet, its effectiveness needs to be shown.).
-They defined effectiveness as the extent to which planned outcomes, goals or objectives are achieved as a result of an activity, strategy, intervention or initiative, under ordinary circumstances (not controlled circumstances such as in the laboratory).
-Last, they define efficiency as the ratio of the output to the inputs of any system.
-An efficient system or person is one who achieves higher levels of performance (outcome, output) relative to the inputs (resources, time, money) consumed.
-According to Hickey and Brosnan (2012); efficiency can be seen as the sum of four efficiencies: (1) Technical efficiency (Outputs cannot be produced with less of some input); (2) Efficient allocation (Resources are optimally employed of resources with respect to every available alternative); (3) Efficient production (Outputs cannot be produced at lower cost); (4) Social efficiency (No person can be made better off without making someone else worse off).
-World Health Organization (2004) defines efficacy as the extent to which a specific intervention, procedure or service produces a beneficial result under ideal conditions.
-They added that the effectiveness as the degree to which a treatment plan, programme or project has achieved its purpose within the limits set for reaching its objective.
-For example, an expression of the desired effect of a programme, service or institution in reducing a health problem or improving an unsatisfactory health situation.
-Last, World Health Organization (2004) defines efficiency as the extent to which the specific resources used to provide a specific intervention, procedure, regimen or service of known efficacy and effectiveness are minimized.
+Price et al. (2013) define efficacy as the use of randomised controlled trials to test whether interventions have a benefit for selective patient populations under ideal conditions.
+Effectiveness is understanding real-life efficacy: it is the goal of pragmatic trials and observational studies.
+Hickey and Brosnan (2012, cited in Nardi et al., 2013) defined efficacy as the extent to which a specific intervention, procedure or service produces the desired effect under ideal conditions (i.e. controlled environment, laboratory/experimental circumstances—for example, the efficacy of a vaccine was achieved under ideal lab circumstances but its effectiveness needs still to be shown).
+The authors defined effectiveness as the extent to which planned outcomes, goals or objectives are achieved as a result of an activity, strategy, intervention or initiative, under ordinary circumstances (not controlled circumstances such as in the laboratory).
+Lastly, they defined efficiency as the ratio of the output to the inputs of any system.
+An efficient system or person is one who achieves higher levels of performance (outcome, output) relative to the inputs (resources, time, cost) consumed.
+According to Hickey and Brosnan (2012), efficiency can be seen as the sum of four efficiencies: (1) technical efficiency (outputs cannot be produced with less of some input); (2) efficient allocation (resources are optimally employed with respect to every available alternative); (3) efficient production (outputs cannot be produced at lower cost); and (4) social efficiency (no person can be made better off without making someone else worse off).
+The World Health Organisation (2004) defines efficacy as the extent to which a specific intervention, procedure or service produces a beneficial result under ideal conditions.
+It adds that effectiveness is the degree to which a treatment plan, programme or project has achieved its purpose within the limits set for reaching its objective—for example, an expression of the desired effect of a programme, service or institution in reducing a health problem or improving an unsatisfactory health situation.
+Lastly, the World Health Organisation (2004) defines efficiency as the extent to which the specific resources used to provide a specific intervention, procedure, regimen or service of known efficacy and effectiveness are minimised.

-Discussions
+Discussion